D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - you need to export the ARM template from the latest deployment
 - each deployment contains only the resources that have been added in that deployment
-- that parameters file contains teh values used during that deployment
+- that parameters file contains the values used during that deployment
 - the template contains thet scripts needed to deply the template